nocomplexity/securitybydesign/README.md

 This is a living document and will continue to be updated with more helpful information and examples as they become available.

-The latest version of this Security by Design  playbook is always on:
+The latest version of is always published on [Security by Design](https://nocomplexity.com/documents/securitybydesign/intro.html):

     https://nocomplexity.com/documents/securitybydesign/intro.html